 - general public services.

-The employment authority provides unemployed jobseekers with services in accordance with the integration programme, such as an assessment of service needs related to skills and integration, and an integration plan.
-The municipality is required to conduct an assessment of service needs related to skills and integration and, if necessary, an integration plan based on that assessment that specifies other services in accordance with the integration programme for immigrants whose first residence permit, right of residence or residence card was issued no more than three years prior and who are:
+The employment authority provides unemployed jobseekers with services in accordance with the integration programme, such as an assessment of skills and service needs related to integration, and an integration plan.
+The municipality is required to conduct an assessment of skills and service needs related to integration and, if necessary, an integration plan based on that assessment that specifies other services in accordance with the integration programme for immigrants whose first residence permit, right of residence or residence card was issued no more than three years prior and who are:

 - receiving social assistance on a non-temporary basis